 A 2019 Los Angeles Times Book Prize finalist

 The acclaimed author of Night Dogs and Sympathy for the Devil returns with a blistering new novel - his first in over 20 years.

 Hanson thought he had witnessed the worst of humanity after a tour of duty in Vietnam and a stint as a cop in Oregon.
 Then he moves to Oakland, California to join the under-funded, understaffed police department.

-Hanson chooses to live - alone - in the precinct that he patrols; he, unlike the rest of the white officers, takes seriously his duty to serve and protect the black community of East Oakland.
+Unlike the rest of the white officers, Hanson takes seriously his duty to serve and protect the black community of East Oakland.

 He will encounter prejudice and hate on both sides of the line... and struggle to keep true to himself against powerful opposition and personal danger.